nvhieu1978/plutus-pioneer-program/docs/week10.rst

 .. figure:: img/pic__00205.png

-So now let's look at the PAB part we will look at the main program in a second, just this here is the boiler plate I showed you earlier to actually hook up the PAB mechanism with actual contracts.
+So now let's look at the PAB part.

+First there is the boiler plate that we saw earlier to actually hook up the PAB mechanism with actual contracts.
+It uses the Uniswap contracts that we just defined with the three constructors *Init*, *UniswapStart* and *UniswapUser*.

-So this is all boiler plate, and it uses this Uniswap contracts that are justified with the three constructors in it Uniswap start and Uniswap user, and in this part, this is linked with the schema.
-So Uniswap user will use the Uniswap user schema that we defined before.
+So, *UniswapUser* user will use the *UniswapUser* schema that we defined before, *UniswapStart* will use the *UniswapOwner* schema that we defined before and
-Uniswap start will use the Uniswap owner schema that we defined before and in it we'll use a schema without endpoints.
+*Init* will use a schema without endpoints.

-And this part here connects these constructors with actual contracts.
-So Uniswap user with argument US will use the user endpoints that we looked at earlier Uniswap start will use the owner endpoint that we looked at earlier.
-And init will use the init contract that we just defined in the Uniswap that's just for demonstration to create these initial coins.
+And we connect these constructors with actual contracts.
+So *UniswapUser* with argument *us* will use the *userEndpoints* that we looked at earlier, *UniswapStart* will use the *ownerEndpoint*, and *Init* will use the *initContract* that we just defined, and that's just for demonstration to create these initial coins.
-This here is again boiler plate.

 .. figure:: img/pic__00206.png

 Now we can look at the main program.

-So in the simulator monad, we execute certain things.
-So first we set up the whole system, we start the server and get the handle to shut it down again.
+So in the *Simulator* monad, we execute certain things.
+First we set up the whole system, we start the server and get the handle to shut it down again.

-And then in the end we just wait until the user types a key and then we shut it down again.
-Okay.
-So first thing we do is wallet one activates this init contract.
-So we know from looking at the code what that will do, it will mint all these example tokens, ABCD, 4 million of each, and then distribute them.
-So that wallets one to four end up with 1 million of each of the four different tokens and we wait.
+The first thing is that Wallet 1 activates the *Init* contract.
+We know from looking at the code what that will do, it will mint all these example tokens, ABCD, 4 million of each, and then distribute them so that wallets one to four end up with 1 million of each of the four different tokens.

-So, I mean, this will concurrently start this contract, but then immediately continue at one block, so we use this wait for state that I explained when we talked about Oracles to wait until init returns and what init will do is it will write the currency symbol of the forged example tokens into the state.
+This will concurrently start this contract, but then immediately continue - it won't block - so we use the *waitForState* that we saw when we talked about oracles, to wait until *Init* returns.

-So we wait until we see that and then we remember it and we wait until this init contract has finished.
+What *Init* will do is that it will write the currency symbol of the forged example tokens into the state.
+So we wait until we see that and then we remember it and we wait until the *Init* contract has finished.

-And then we write the currency symbol into a file that I called symbol dot json.
-And we just use encode that comes from data dot aeson, the json standard json library for Haskell.
+And then we write the currency symbol into the file *symbol.json*.
+We use the *encode* function from Data.Aeson, the json standard json library for Haskell.

-So we take this currency symbol and encode it to json and write it in this file and we write a log message.
-Then again for wallet one, we start the Uniswap system.
-So we use the Uniswap start constructor and we again use wait for state to wait until we get the result and the result of the Uniswap start, I explained it earlier will be a value of type Uniswap, and we need that value in order to parameterize the user contracts.
+Then again for Wallet 1, we start the Uniswap system.
+So we use the *UniswapStart* constructor and we again use *waitForState* to wait until we get the result.
+The result of the *UniswapStart* as we saw earlier will be a value of type Uniswap, and we need that value in order to parameterize the user contracts.

-So we wait until we get this, I called it US and will log and now Uniswap, the system is running and now we can start the user instances for all the wallets.
+So we wait until we get this, and call it *us*, and now Uniswap, the system is running and now we can start the user instances for all the wallets.

-So I loop all our wallets and activate the Uniswap user contract which is now parameterized by the US value I got in the previous step here.
+So we loop over all wallets and activate the *UniswapUser* contract which is now parameterized by the *us* value we got in the previous step here.

-Okay.
-Now I have these handles and in order to interact, to communicate from the front-end with the server, I need these handles.
-So I write them into a file and this is where you says helper function CID file that I showed you earlier.
+Now we have these handles and in order to interact, to communicate, from the front-end with the server, we need these handles.
+So we write them into a file and this is where we use the helper function *cidFile* that we saw earlier.

-So I will end up with four files W one dot CID until W four dot CID, which contains these contract instance IDs for the four contracts, log message, and then I just wait until the user types a key and I can shut down the server.
+So we will end up with four files *w1.cid* through to *w4.cid*, which contain these contract instance IDs for the four contracts.
+Then we just wait until the user types a key and then we can shut down the server.

 .. figure:: img/pic__00208.png